cwt/neo-bloggy/IMPROVEMENT_PLAN.md

 4. **Cross-browser Testing**: Ensure the changes work across different browsers
 5. **Mobile Testing**: Test the responsive images and overall mobile experience

+## 6. Implementation Status Summary

+After implementing the initial improvement changes, we observed the following results from the updated PageSpeed Insights report:
+- **Performance**: Increased from 63 to 84 (+21 points)
+- **Accessibility**: Increased from 94 to 98 (+4 points)
+- **Best Practices**: Decreased from 96 to 88 (-8 points)
+- **SEO**: Remained at 100 (no change)

+## 7. Regressions to Address

+After implementing the completed changes, we identified the following regressions that need to be fixed:

+#### 7.1 Content Security Policy Blocking Resources ⚠️
+**Issue**: The implemented CSP is blocking Font Awesome fonts and highlight.js resources
+- Font Awesome fonts (fa-brands-400, fa-regular-400, fa-solid-900, fa-v4compatibility) are being blocked
+- Highlight.js scripts and stylesheets are being blocked
+- Cloudflare analytics script is being blocked

+**Recommendations**:
+- Update CSP directives in `app.py` to allow these resources
+- Add CDN domains to appropriate CSP directives (cdnjs.cloudflare.com, use.fontawesome.com)

+**Files to modify**:
+- `app.py` (in `after_request` function)

+#### 7.2 Best Practices Score Decrease ⚠️
+**Issue**: Best Practices score decreased from 96 to 88 due to CSP warnings
+- Host allowlists can frequently be bypassed
+- `'unsafe-inline'` allows execution of unsafe in-page scripts
+- Consider using CSP nonces or hashes instead

+**Recommendations**:
+- Update CSP to use more specific directives
+- Consider implementing nonces or hashes instead of `'unsafe-inline'` for better security

+**Files to modify**:
+- `app.py` (in `after_request` function)

-## 6. Expected Outcomes
+## 8. Expected Outcomes

-After implementing the completed changes, we expect:
+After implementing the completed changes and addressing the regressions, we expect:
-- **Performance score improvement**: Partial improvement made - addressing the most critical render-blocking resources issue which had an estimated 2,820ms savings.
-Complete implementation of all recommendations should bring the score from 63 to 80+
+- **Performance score improvement**: Significant improvement made - addressing the most critical render-blocking resources issue which had an estimated 2,820ms savings, reduced to 770ms.
+Performance score improved from 63 to 84
-- **Accessibility score improvement**: Partial improvement made - fixed unnamed links and heading hierarchy issues.
-Complete implementation should bring the score from 94 to 100
+- **Accessibility score improvement**: Improvement made - fixed unnamed links and heading hierarchy issues.
+Accessibility score improved from 94 to 98
-- **Security improvements**: Completed - implemented CSP, HSTS, and other critical security headers
+- **Security improvements**: Completed - implemented CSP, HSTS, and other critical security headers (with necessary adjustments to allow legitimate resources)
 - Better overall user experience with faster loading times
 - Improved SEO through better Core Web Vitals